pbhogan/InControl/Assets/InControl/README/README.markdown

 * Events for attached and detached devices.
 * Events for active device switches.

-## Supported Controllers
+## Supported

-* Xbox 360 controller on Windows, Mac and OUYA.
+* Xbox 360 controller support for Windows, Mac and OUYA.
-* Playstation 3 controller on Windows, Mac and OUYA.
+* Playstation 3 controller support for Windows, Mac and OUYA.
-* Playstation 4 controller on Windows, Mac and Linux.
+* Playstation 4 controller support for Windows, Mac and Linux.
+* Apple MFi controller support on iOS 7 and above.
 * OUYA controller support on OUYA and Windows.
 * Logitech F310 support on Windows and Mac.
 * Mad Catz FPS Pro support on Mac.
-* Logitech Dual Action on Windows.
-* Executioner X Controller on Mac.
 * GameStick support.
+* NVIDIA Shield support on Android.
 * Keyboard and Mouse support on Windows, Mac and Linux.
+* Various other Xbox 360 clones are supported also.
+* XInput support on Windows (rumble!)

 **Note:** New device profiles are dead simple to create.
 Please feel free to submit profiles for any controller/platform not currently in the list, but do ensure it correctly supports all the standardized inputs (see below).